-Here’s where locals actually go for the best souvlaki in Athens — the places with lines out the door at 2 AM and generations of Athenians who won’t go anywhere else.
+Here’s where locals actually go for the best souvlaki in Athens — the places with lines at 2 AM and generations of Athenians who refuse to eat anywhere else.

 Quick Overview: Top Souvlaki Spots#